flattr/browser-extension-auth-flow-demo/extension/demo/README.md

 1. Run build script

     ```bash
-    npm run watch
+    npm run watch:dev
     # or
-    npm run build
+    npm run build:dev
     ```

+    Change "dev" to "prod" if you want to run the API against flattr.com instead of flattr.test.

-1. Load `/dist` as unpacked in your browser.
+1. Load `/dist` as an unpacked extension in your browser.
 1. Success!